compscidr/lolminer-docker/README.md

 docker run --gpus all compscidr/lolminer-docker:nvidia-1.52a-c11.4.2 --coin ETH --pool eth.2miners.com --port 2020 --user 0x74ba897f65f04008d8eff364efcc54b0a20e17eb.nvidia-docker --apihost 0.0.0.0 --apiport 4069
 ```

 Confirmed working with a ubuntu20.04 host and an nvidia rtx 3080 gpu.
+On a fresh
+Ubuntu 20.04 install, cuda 11.4.2 image will work, however if you've got
+a newer version on your host for some other reason, you can bump to a newer cuda
+version in the image as well if you want.
+You can check your cuda version and
+gpu driver version with `nvidia-smi`

 ## docker-compose
 Alternatively you can use the provided docker-compose file which will build